Protecting the Rights of Employees under Managed Care and ERISA Plans

 In addition, before an employee can take any legal action against the insurance company, he or she must meet all administrative requirements under the plan.
-The attorneys at Berg Plummer Johnson & Raval, LLP are very familiar with the procedures that need to be followed when a claim is covered under an employer sponsored benefit plan.
+A Houston ERISA attorney at Berg Plummer Johnson & Raval, LLP is very familiar with the procedures that need to be followed when a claim is covered under an employer sponsored benefit plan.
 We are experienced ERISA lawyers who are highly skilled in handling all types of disability, life insurance, accidental death and dismemberment and health insurance claims governed by this complicated federal law.

 In most situations, when an ERISA claim is denied the plan will usually allow for at least one appeal.
 During the appeals process, a managed care or ERISA attorney at our firm will act quickly to submit additional records and evidence in support of your claim.
 We know the type of information that is necessary to get a claim approved or a denial reversed and will work diligently to present the strongest possible case to the insurance company.

-Why Hire an Attorney for Managed Care and ERISA Challenges?
+Why Hire a Houston ERISA Attorney for Managed Care and ERISA Challenges?

 It is necessary to have an experienced attorney working on your behalf throughout the claims process.
 In most cases, you will you not be permitted to submit any additional information if you file a lawsuit later down the line – the court will only review the information that was already in the record at the conclusion of the appeals process.

 When an appeal is unsuccessful and all administrative remedies provided for under a plan have been exhausted, our legal team is fully prepared to protect your rights in court.
 Unlike most civil cases, in an ERISA suit, the courts will generally use a standard of review that gives deference to the insurance company.
 This means that the insurance company’s decision to deny your benefits will only be overturned if the court finds that the company abused its discretion when making its determination.